Someone used the term "mid-century modern" to describe some furniture at an estate sale.

 I am not surprised to find that I disagree with Eric Kim.
 I can't place my finger on it, but I feel that Kim is one of those photographers who has a following and writes a lot about the art of photography but who's art is uninspiring.
 Banal.
 I think he's faking it and I find his articles lack any substance.
 I'm trying my best to avoid coming across any of his shit.

 If the response to this blog post on Petapixel is any indication there are many people who agree with my assessment.
 But in fairness, just because I can find a group of people who agree with what I feel does not mean that my opinions are valid.

-I was born in the British Caribbean and lived there until I was 18.
-Since then I have lived in various parts of the United States.
+I was born in the British West Indies and lived there until I was 18.
+Since then I have lived in various parts of, the United States.
 I currently reside in New Jersey.
 Perhaps I have learned to think like an American.
-When I think of taking a photography, I think of composition, lighting and then pushing the shutter button to capture the scene as I see it.
-When I think of "making" a photograph I think of manipulation and producing something manufactured.
+When I think of taking photography, I think of composition, lighting and then pushing the shutter button to capture the scene as I see it.
+When I think of "making" a photograph, I think of manipulation and producing something manufactured.

 But no matter which word you use, the goal is to produce art.
 The equip and methods and words you use to create it are irrelevant.

 Language is impossible to nail down: any description can become a label, and any label can become a self-fulfilling inference.
 What these labels mean in society, hearts, and minds is more than the sum of their syntax.